PMMon/DVSStream/README.md

 src/stream2tensor <max. packet time in μs> <buffer size> <number of packets to process>
 ```

 where `<max. packet time in μs>` is the maximum time length of a packet processed by [libcaer](https://github.com/inivation/libcaer) in mikroseconds. `<buffer size>` spcifies the size of the internal ring buffer that stores DVS packets if they are not processed fast enough.
 Note that this number as to be a multiple of 2 (e.g. 512).
 The last argument `<number of packets to process>` specifies the number of packets to be translated to sparse tensors.

+The conversion of polarity events to sparse tensors is based on the [AEDAT](https://github.com/norse/aedat) library by Christian Pehle and Jens.
+E. Pedersen.

 ### Usage in python
 It is possible to create a python [generator](https://wiki.python.org/moin/Generators) that allows to iteratively obtain polarity events in sparse tensor format from the DVS camera.
 An example of such a generator can be in [DVSGenerator.py](export2python/DVSGenerator.py).